{{ summaryHeading }}

 Technical Details:

 The forecast is a month-by-month cash balance model.
-Each row starts with the previous ending cash, adds recurring inflow, adds any one-time receivable or funding event, subtracts modeled cash outflow, and records the ending balance.
+Each row starts with the prior ending cash, adds recurring collections, adds a receivable or funding event when its timing falls in that month, subtracts modeled cash outflow, and stores the ending balance for zero and safety-floor crossing checks.

 Formula Core: